DivenireHeike/iBot/README.md

+iBot

+This is meant to be a bot splash page for our cohort!

-Steps involved in creating a Twitter bot:
+Steps involved in creating a Twitter bot (first draft):

 1. Create Twitter account
 2. Create Node.js server on Cloud9 to host code